Closius/crypto_trading_research/README.md

 - Prices from two stocks
 - Prices difference in % (stock A - stock B)
-- Profit from arbitrage based on 100 USDT trade each time.
+- Profit is based on 100 USDT trade each time.
 Fees are not included.
 Volume is taken into account
 - Volumes from two stocks

 ![UI](res/stock_stock_arbitrage.png)